Back to blog

 • What will we intentionally exclude?
 A no-scope list is as important as the feature list.

 If a feature does not improve proof, launch readiness, or material risk reduction, it usually belongs outside the first release.
-That is the discipline the queue CTA is trying to reinforce: build a focused MVP scope first, then price it with more confidence.
+That discipline makes estimates more honest and protects the launch date.

-Build nowThe core user workflow, onboarding required for launch, minimal admin coverage, and any controls needed to avoid obvious operational failureThese items let the team test the product honestly in the real world
+Build nowThe core user workflow, required onboarding, minimal admin coverage, analytics events, and controls needed to avoid obvious operational failureThese items let the team test the product honestly in the real world

-Next releaseAdvanced segmentation, richer analytics, broader permissions, deeper integrations, and higher-volume automationsThese are easier to prioritize after real usage patterns appear
+Next releaseAdvanced segmentation, richer analytics, broader permissions, deeper integrations, higher-volume automations, and second-audience workflowsThese are easier to prioritize after real usage patterns appear

-Keep out of v1Speculative features, second-audience requests, cosmetic depth, and integrations with weak proof of demandThese are the most common sources of schedule slip and budget inflation
+Keep out of v1Speculative features, cosmetic depth, weak integrations, and stakeholder requests that do not affect the proof goalThese are the most common sources of schedule slip and budget inflation

 MVP cost depends less on how many screens the product has and more on how much complexity sits behind those screens.
 User-role count, admin tooling, integrations, data migration, security requirements, and operational workflows all change the estimate faster than UI volume alone.